 Guides

-The International Freshers’ Guide contains almost everything international students must know before coming to Cambridge, including multiple travel options, detailed packing suggestions, inexplicable Cambridge terminology, and juicy secrets about the ISC committee - make sure you take a look at the 2022 International Freshers’ Guide!
+The International Freshers’ Guide contains almost everything international students must know before coming to Cambridge, including what to pack, how to travel to Cambridge, Cambridge-specific terminology, and more - make sure you take a look at the 2024 International Freshers’ Guide!
 We’ve also listed several ways you can receive more information from the ISC about coming to Cambridge.
-Please pay close attention to our social media for updates and events specifically for international Freshers.
+Please pay close attention to our social media for updates and events specifically for international freshers.
 Additionally, the contact information of each of our committee members can be found in the guide.
 Feel free to reach out to us about anything that concerns you!

-You can also find more general resources to guide you through your time at Cambridge here.
-You can also contact your college International Officer for general questions, or the Student Advice Service to speak to someone and find further guidance.
+You can also find the University's handbook for international freshers here.
+You can contact your college's International Officer for general questions, or the Student Advice Service to speak to someone and find further guidance.

 Other Information